flekschas/svelte-simple-modal/README.md

 The `<Modal />` component dispatches the following events:

-- `open`: dispatched when the modal window starts to open.
+- `opening`: dispatched when the modal window starts to open.
 - `opened`: dispatched when the modal window opened.
-- `close`: dispatched when the modal window starts to close.
+- `closing`: dispatched when the modal window starts to close.
 - `closed`: dispatched when the modal window closed.

 Alternatively, you can listen to those events via callbacks passed to [`open()`](#open) and [`close()`](#close).